Airstream Jets

-Airstream Jets, Inc. is a private jet charter company founded in 2008 with headquarters in Boca Raton, Florida.
+Airstream Jets, Inc. is a privately owned aircraft charter company established in 2008 and based in Boca Raton, Florida.
 The company is a member of the National Business Aviation Association (NBAA).

 The company is known for its Distance Card jet card program and its on-demand private jet charter services.
-The Distance Card sells aircraft flights based on distance flown, rather than on hours as most other charter operators do.
+Unlike most operators that charge by flight hours, the Distance Card calculates costs according to miles traveled.
 Pricing for Distance Card users is based on an algorithm that takes in a variety of factors and also provides pricing for 250 international destinations.

 History

 Airstream Jets was founded in 2008 by Peter Maestrales.
 In 2019 Airstream Jets expanded to the Northeast U.S. with the opening of an office at Signature Flight Support's south terminal at Teterboro Airport in New Jersey.

 Services

 Airstream Jets specializes in providing aircraft and crews for on-demand private air charter, pro & collegiate sports team travel, VIP airliner charter for international delegations and air medical services.
 They also conduct private jet management, corporate aircraft purchases and provide business aviation market intelligence.